apisec-inc/documentation/docs/On-PremisesSanityTestGuide.md

 ## **3. Environment and Authentications Configuration**
-**Based on security categories, environments and authentications are configured to access APIs.**<br>
+**Based on security categories, the environments and authentications are configured to access APIs.**<br>

   To add, edit, and delete the current API testing environment and the API user-login credentials.<br>
   When you register the API, the API environment is created.
 The default name is "Master" and the BaseURL is the API URL registered.<br>